Utility bill and electric bill assistance programs Oklahoma.

 Get details on utility bill assistance programs in Oklahoma, including for lights, heat, and electric.
-Tens of thousands of Oklahoma families get help paying their utility bills every year from one or more of the various financial assistance programs that are administered.
-There are numerous resources that are available to those in need, including programs that are offered directly by utility companies, non-profits, or the government.
+Tens of thousands of low-income families get financial help paying their utility bills every year from the government or energy companies.
+There are numerous resources that are available to those in need of electric bill help, including programs that are offered directly by utility companies, non-profits, or the government.
 Find how to get assistance paying utility and energy bills in OK below.

 A focus is on seniors, the disabled and working poor.
 Find everything from free, emergency government grants to help pay utility bills to payment plans, deferrals, deposit help in Oklahoma and more.
-Most programs and agencies due have limited funding, so anyone who needs help should call their energy provider as soon as possible, and apply for aid.
-Also learn about energy conservation programs, weatherization, an how to get a grant.
+Most programs and agencies due have limited funding, so any low-income family who needs help should call their energy provider as soon as possible.
+Also learn about free energy conservation programs in OK, weatherization, an how to get a grant.

 America Electric Power – Financial assistance and cash grants can be provided from Light A Life.
 The program is funded by both Customer and AEP donations, and all money is distributed through the Salvation Army to people in need of help.
-405-841-1303
+Call 405-841-1303 or (888) 216-3523

 Canadian Valley Electric Cooperative - Note Operation Roundup does not help with utility bills.
 However it can help with some other expenses.
 It may be able to assist individuals, families and organizations with providing money to pay for such expenses as medical care, food, clothing, housing, shelter, and educational assistance and other needed services that are not being met by other agencies or charities in the Oklahoma area.